legend123213/legend123213/README.md

-- 👋 Hi, I’m @Abel Wendmu
+- 👋 Hi, I’m Abel Wendmu
 - 👀 I’m interested in devloping new things
 - 🌱 I’m currently learning in ASTU
 - 💞️ I’m looking to collaborate on different manner